Clara Admin Suite for practice owners

 Process used

-Summarize the ClaraOps review path at a high level: source authorization, payroll-readiness review, exception queue, owner checkpoint, and handoff record.
-Keep implementation secrets, internal URLs, storage paths, and protected-app screenshots out of the story.
+Summarize the ClaraOps review path at a high level: source authorization, payroll-readiness review, exception queue, admin checkpoint, and handoff record.
+Keep implementation secrets, private URLs, storage paths, and protected-app screenshots out of the story.

 Outcome categories